Skip to content

 The Full Travel Guide to Rotterdam: The Gate of Europe

 The Kinderdijk Windmills are on the Noord River and are about 23 km east of Rotterdam within the village of Kinderdijk.
-The place is one of the most visited places in the Netherlands, it is also called the children dyke, and there you will find 19 windmills built in the 18th century.
-It is also known as UNESCO World Heritage Site.
+The place is one of the most visited places in the Netherlands; it is also called the children dyke, and there you will find 19 windmills built in the 18th century.
+It is also known as a UNESCO World Heritage Site.

 The windmills comprise the most significant surviving concentration in the Netherlands and are considered a history celebrated during Mill Days.
 You can visit the museums in the Blookwer and Nederwaard mills and explore them from the inside.